jon-jacky/Piety/doc/analogies.md

 and all data persists in the long-running Python session, so no context save/restore is needed when different tasks run.

-- **application**: a module or group of modules that provides a collection of related functions (or other callables) that can be invoked as handlers for a Piety task.
+- **application**: Software that a user can run to perform some activity.
 Editors and shells are examples of applications.
-An application can also run standalone, without the Piety system.
+An application can run as a standalone program in its own Python session, or it can be adapted to run as a non-blocking task or job in a Piety session.
+A typical Piety session has a shell and editor loaded, and perhaps some other applications.
+There are no barriers between applications in a Piety session -- the functions and data in each are accessible to all the others.

 - **job**: a single application within a task.
 A task can contain multiple jobs.
 The jobs within a task do not interleave with each